[Experiments & Analysis] Evaluating the Feasibility of Sampling-Based Techniques for Training Multilayer Perceptrons: Introduction

-In this work, we explore the scalability of two directions in sampling-based approaches for efficient training of DNNs that can be applied on memory- and computation-constrained devices.
+In this work, we explore the scalability of two directions in sampling-based approaches based on locality-sensitive hashing (LSH)~\citep{LSHNN2,LSHNN1} and Monte-carlo (MC) estimations~\citep{montecarlo} for efficient training of DNNs, which can be applied on memory- and computa\-tion-constrained devices.
+LSH was introduced in VLDB’99~\cite{LSHNN2} for near-neighbor queries.
+Since then, there have been consistent contributions to this line of research, including recent publications~\citep{aumuller2022implementing,tian2023db,wei2023cryptographically}.
+Similarly, sampling-based Monte-carlo estimations and inner-product estimation (and search) have been two core techniques for approximate query processing~\citep{ahle2016complexity,park2018verdictdb} and Vector-DBs~\citep{pan2023survey}.
+We hope that evaluating sampling-based techniques for efficient training of DNNs in this paper inspires (DB) researchers to address the open problems identified.

 Our contributions can be summarized as follows. \begin{itemize}[leftmargin=*] \item We make a connection between two separate sampling-based research directions for training DNNs by showing that both techniques can be viewed as special cases of matrix approximation, where one samples rows of the weight matrix while the other sample its columns.
 To the best of our knowledge, there is no previous work in the literature to make this observation. \item After careful exploration of different techniques, we provide negative theoretical results that show estimation errors during the feedforward step propagate across layers.
-In particular, for the model of \citet{ScaleableLSH}, we prove that estimation error increases \emph{exponentially} with the number of hidden layers. \item We provide extensive experiments using five training approaches and six benchmark datasets to evaluate the scalability of sampling-based approaches.
+In particular, for the model of \cite{ScaleableLSH}, we prove that estimation error increases \emph{exponentially} with the number of hidden layers. \item We provide extensive experiments using five training approaches and six benchmark datasets to evaluate the scalability of sampling-based approaches.
 Our experimental results confirm our theoretical analysis that feedforward approximation is an obstacle against scalability.
-In addition to other findings, our experiments reveal that while the model of \citet{FasterNN} is scalable for mini-batch gradient decent when the batch size is relatively large, there is a research gap when it comes to designing scalable sampling-based approaches for stochastic gradient decent. \end{itemize}
+In addition to other findings, our experiments reveal that while the model of \cite{FasterNN} is scalable for mini-batch gradient decent when the batch size is relatively large, there is a research gap when it comes to designing scalable sampling-based approaches for stochastic gradient decent. \end{itemize}

+The rest of our paper is organized as follows.
+We first discuss some of the potential benefits of training DNNs on CPU machines in \S\ref{sec:pros-cons}, followed by related work in \S\ref{sec:related}.